Assessing and monitoring progress

 - National performance reports—annual urban and rural performance reports to benchmark pricing and service quality for metropolitan, regional and rural water delivery agencies

-- Connectivity and conjunctive management—a review of progress on jurisdictional approaches to dealing with groundwater/surface water connectivity
+- Integrating groundwater and surface water management—a review of progress on jurisdictional approaches to dealing with groundwater/surface water connectivity

 - Urban futures—will support a new agenda for urban water reform through targeted engagement with key stakeholder groups

 - Water planning report card—an update to the 2011 baseline assessment, examining the extent of change to water planning arrangements across Australia

 - MDB national partnership assessment—will assess the performance of MDB states in implementing agreed milestones under the National Partnership on Implementing Water Reform in the Murray–Darling Basin